 Radiation Therapy for Brain & Spinal Cord Tumors in Children

-At NYU Langone, your child’s pediatric neuro-oncologist and pediatric neurosurgeon collaborate with a radiation oncologist to create a treatment plan best suited for the type of tumor and its location in the brain or spinal cord.
+Our neuro-oncologists and neurosurgeons collaborate with a radiation oncologist to create a treatment plan best suited for the type of tumor and its location in the brain or spinal cord.

 Our doctors use enough radiation to destroy the tumor, with minimal damage to surrounding healthy tissue.
 They rarely prescribe radiation therapy for children under the age of three because of possible long-term effects, which can include problems with bone growth, learning, or memory.
 Our specialists provide ongoing support to address these issues.

 External Beam Radiation Therapy